Many ordinary symptoms and conditions can be safely treated and medicated during pregnancy.

 This is important

-Do not use any products containing pseudoephedrine during pregnancy.
-Pseudoephedrine is a substance that can cause blood vessels to constrict and thus have a harmful effect on circulation in the placenta.
+Do not use any products containing pseudoephedrine or phenylpropanolamine during pregnancy.
+These substances can cause blood vessels to constrict and thus have a harmful effect on circulation in the placenta.

 If you have been using an allergy medication not listed among the acceptable medications here during pregnancy, there is no cause for concern.
 However, it is recommended that you replace that medication with a better known one; consult your physician about the medication.